silksil/personalLearnings/productivity.md

 - **Unrealistic optimism** The decision to change is the ultimate in instant gratification—you get all the good feelings before anything’s been done.
 But if you fail to meet expectations triggers the same old guilt, depression, and self-doubt, causing people to abandon their efforts altogether.
 Only after we feel out of control and in need of another hit of hope, we will once again vow to change.

 # System
+This section is divided into two seperate sub-sections:
+1. **Work tools:** the tools that I use to get things done.
+2. **Work schedule:**  getting more things done through systems and rituals.

 ## Tools
 The main tools that use to support my work:
 #### Planning